Alcantor/node-red-contrib-wago750-33x/README.md

 * Set up to 64 digital inputs.
 * Set up to 64 digital outputs.
-* No support for analog signals yet.
+* Set up to 4 analog inputs.
+* Set up to 4 analog outputs.